COSC3020/reverse-insertion-sort-swilso59-1/README.md

 case when we are given a already sorted list.
 We would get the worst case from when the input is in reversed order.
 In the average case senario We would most likey be getting lists that are not fully sorted or fully reversed resulting in both some comparisons and swaps occuring.

+// I recieved help from the TA, and repository reverse-insertion-sort-swilso59